What Bash Scripting Is and Why Server Administrators Rely on It

 if [ $value -gt 10 ]; then

-Unquoted variables cause unexpected word splitting and glob expansion.
-Always quote variables that might contain spaces or special characters.
+Unquoted variables cause unexpected word splitting and glob expansion when variables contain spaces or special characters.
+Always quote variables to prevent this.

 # Risky